 - The operation of sUAS on University Property by persons of the general public;

-- Recreational operation of sUAS inside of University buildings;
+- Hobby or recreational operation of sUAS inside of University buildings;

 - The operations of sUAS in, on or above University Property without prior approval by the sUAS Management Team as required in this policy;